 Nearly all of our systems now include panel level output, which means that each panel outputs power independently from the rest of the array.
 This allows for maximum performance in partial shade, it allows us to use multiple roof sections, and it allows you to take advantage of positive power tolerance.
 For example, a 330W panel from LG will output anywhere from 330W to 340W.

-Most solar systems in 2017 will also come with sophisticated monitoring systems that are connected to the internet, providing real time performance data, status reports and automated alerts if one of the panels is underperforming.
-Previously, system owners had to keep an eye on performance manually, or book regular service calls.
+Most solar systems this year will also come with sophisticated monitoring systems that are connected to the internet, providing real-time performance data, status reports and automated alerts if one of the panels is underperforming.
+Previously, system owners had to keep an eye on performance manually or book regular service calls.
 We can now monitor your system in real time, and often we can remotely reset the firmware if there is an issue with one of the panels.
 This next generation solar technology ensures little to no downtime and even in the event of a warranty claim the rest of the system can typically be left on.

 Safety is also a key issue, and gone are the days of high-voltage cable runs through the house.
 Microinverter technology allows us to have a safe and easy AC cable running from the panel array directly into your meter board, significantly reducing the electrocution and fire risks.

 Solar storage is a total game changer

 This year most solar households will be considering solar storage.
 Solar storage allows you to capture excess solar power that isn’t used in the home.
 Rather than selling this power to your energy retailer for around 5 cents a kWh, you can now store unused solar power in lithium batteries to use when it is needed.
 For households on time of use billing, running your home on solar power during the peak billing period will save you around 50 cents a kWh!